Public Health and Autism Science advancing Equitable Strategies across the life course (PHASES)

 What is the main focus of the research?

-The researchers are leading a project titled "Public Health and Autism Science advancing Equitable Strategies across the life course" (PHASES).
-PHASES employs a public health research framework to examine health determinants, health services delivery and health inequity- especially in under-represented diverse populations - and the impact of these forces on autistic people's health outcomes.
-The researchers are studying these issues in people on the autism spectrum during three key stages of the life course: early detection and diagnosis in toddlers, led by Robins; patterns of co-occurring health conditions and health services use in adolescence and young adulthood, led by Schendel; and mental and physical health in older adulthood, led by Lindsay Shea, DrPH, leader of the Policy, Analytics and Community research program in the Autism Institute.
+PHASES uses a public health research framework to examine health determinants, health services delivery, variability in health outcomes, and factors that affect the health of autistic individuals.
+The project focuses on three key stages of the life course: early detection and diagnosis in toddlers, led by Robins; patterns of co-occurring health conditions and health services use in adolescence and young adulthood, led by Schendel; and mental and physical health in older adulthood, led by Lindsay Shea, DrPH, who directs the Policy, Analytics, and Community research program at the Autism Institute.

 Phases graphic